Can pets eat Watermelon?

 Description

-Watermelon is a sweet melon with high water content and crisp red, pink, or yellow flesh, commonly sold as wedges, cubes, and fruit salads in summer.
-It is mostly water with natural sugars and small amounts of vitamins A and C. Seedless and seeded varieties are both common.
+Watermelon is a sweet melon with high water content and crisp red, pink, or yellow flesh.
+Mostly water with natural sugars and small amounts of vitamins A and C.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.